danielfcollier/py-drift-control/README.md

 ## 🎮 The "Drift" Demo

-To demonstrate the system's self-healing capabilities, we use a **dual-terminal** setup.
+To demonstrate the system's self-healing capabilities, it's used a **dual-terminal** setup.

 ### 1. Start the Controller